-8.6 Business Plan
+Business Plan

 Typically, a potential lender will want to know all about you and your proposed venture.
 Many of these details will have already been provided but are best provided in a logical consolidated format.
 This format, or business plan, is a document that enables the investor to readily obtain an understanding of your proposal.
-It follows that to successfully raise funding, the business plan should be commercial and realistic.
+It follows that in order to successfully raise funding, the business plan should be commercial and realistic.

-ABC Accountants have experience in writing business plans and can assist you in the effective drafting of your plan.
+We have experience in writing business plans and can assist you in the effective drafting of your plan.

-8.7 Financing Alternatives
+Financing Alternatives

-Whether you determine that debt or equity financing is the best choice for your company, there are several alternative types of financing available.
+Whether you determine that debt or equity financing is the best choice for your company, there are a number of alternative types of financing available.
 Depending upon the nature of your business, the financing may be a combination of debt and equity and may be tailored to fit the specific needs of your company.

 In the summary, we will only mention a few of the more conventional methods for a young company to obtain capital, though the possibilities are many.
-ABC Accountants can discuss these and other alternatives in greater detail.
+We can discuss these and other alternatives in greater detail.

-8.8 Debt Financing Sources
+Debt Financing Sources

-8.9 1.
-Banks
+1. Banks